Tree works

 Please note: We are not the authority on your rights under common law.
 If you are considering carrying out works to trees on someone else’s land, we offer the following advice.

+Certain trees may be protected by a TPO or grow in a conservation area.
 You are required, by law, to contact North Ayrshire Planning before carrying out works on:

 • protected trees